falcema/descartia/README.md

 3. descartia.js does not break browsers' default scroll functions.
 ( You can use scrollTo(), scrollBy(), browsers' scroll bars, etc. )
 4. descartia.js can detect window width, and change its behavior.
 So you can use it in a responsive layout.
-5. descartia.js stops working automatically on mobile touchscreen devices to prevent conflict with native smooth scroll.
+5. descartia.js stops working automatically on mobile touchscreen devices to prevent conflict with native scroll.
 6. descartia.js stops working automatically on Mac laptops to prevent conflict with native inertial scroll of the trackpad.
 (Experimental)